Gardlin/PEAL/README.md

 Stay tuned, to be released.

 ## Human-guided prior for low-overlap point cloud registration
-Using PEAL-3dprior for interactive low-overlap point cloud registration.
+Using the model of PEAL-3dprior for interactive low-overlap point cloud registration.
 Stay tuned.

 ## [PREDATOR](https://github.com/prs-eth/OverlapPredator) backbone
 Stay tuned.